Strong and effective leadership during a crisis is key

 Plan structural changes and any lasting effects

 COVID-19 is likely to accelerate fundamental and structural changes that were inevitable in any case—but are now expected to occur far faster than they would otherwise.
 Consider that the “digitalisation” of work—undertaken from home or elsewhere, with remote collaboration and reduced travel for physical colocation—has been evolving steadily.
-Today, all around the world, businesses—and their talent—are learning to communicate, collaborate, and coordinate on virtual platforms, and understanding the increased efficacy and efficiency such modalities of work can provide.
-Virtual work and collaboration tools are likely to create a booming new market space.
+Today, all around the world, businesses—and their talent—are learning to communicate, collaborate, and coordinate on virtual platforms and understand the increased efficacy and efficiency such work modalities can provide.
+Virtual work and collaboration tools will likely create a booming new market space.

 - How can I shift my staffing model to allow more telecommuting or remote work?
 And how will that shift affect our real estate portfolio?

-- Are there cost savings we can achieve by shrinking our organisation’s physical footprint?
+- Can we achieve cost savings by shrinking our organisation’s physical footprint?